ChronoCoders/jovialphenom/replit.md

-# Jovial Phenom Music Portfolio Website
+# Jovial Phenom Music Portfolio

 ## Overview

-This is a full-stack web application for Jovial Phenom, a lo-fi hip-hop and R&B music producer from New York.
-The application serves as a comprehensive music portfolio featuring streaming capabilities, press coverage, gallery sections, exclusive content, and fan engagement tools.
-The site combines modern web technologies with a sophisticated music-focused design system.
+This is a full-stack music portfolio website for Jovial Phenom, a lo-fi hip-hop and R&B music producer from New York.
+The application combines a React frontend with an Express.js backend, featuring music streaming, contact forms, newsletter subscriptions, and administrative capabilities.
+The project emphasizes a sleek, modern aesthetic with integrated audio playback and social media connectivity.

-## Recent Changes (January 14, 2025)

-✓ Completely removed Vercel deployment configuration and serverless functions ✓ Restored pure Express.js backend architecture with unified API routes ✓ Fixed asset structure by moving files to correct client/public/assets/ location ✓ Cleaned up attached_assets folder confusion and corrected all asset references ✓ Project now platform-agnostic and ready for any deployment environment ✓ All API endpoints working correctly with 200 responses in Express server ✓ Fixed gradient text rendering issue in Press Coverage section with cross-browser compatibility ✓ Created comprehensive Windows IIS deployment guide with SSL support ✓ Added Apache deployment configuration for Linux hosting ✓ Created Windows batch files for easy development and production startup

 ## User Preferences